VINIT1TANDEL/simplotel-voice-bot/README.md

-# 🏨 Simplotel Voice Concierge
+# 🏨  Voice Concierge

-An intelligent voice-enabled hotel assistant built for the Simplotel AI Intern assignment.
+An intelligent voice-enabled hotel assistant built for the  AI Intern assignment.
 This bot handles customer queries regarding room availability and pricing using real-time database lookups.

 ## 🌟 Features